ToM4AI/ToM4AI.github.io/_pages/AAAI2026/call-for-papers.md

 permalink: /AAAI2026/call-for-papers/
 ---

-We invite the participation of researchers who are interested in directly addressing Theory of Mind in AI.
+We invite researchers interested in directly addressing Theory of Mind in AI.
 We are also expecting submissions to ToM4AI and related topics relevant to designing, developing, demonstrating, or evaluating ToM-based AI agents.

 Submission requirements

 Papers should be submitted via OpenReview